MatteoGioia/neuron/zettelkasten/University/Advanced Machine Learning/AML VIII - Detection and Segmentation.md

 </details>

 8. <details markdown=1><summary markdown="span"> Describe more in detail the structure of a RPN.
-How many anchor boxes are used?  </summary>
+How many anchor boxes are used?
+What is the objectness score? </summary>

     \
     ![](../../static/AML/seg14.png)